 What a weird question.
-“It’s my mobile – a telephone you can speak to people with.
+“It’s my mobile, cellphone, whatever you call them on planet peculiar.
+It’s a telephone you can speak to people with.
 I need someone to get me out of here.
-Don’t tell anyone I was talking to you; I’m supposed to be concussed.”
+Don’t tell anyone I was talking to you; I’ve decided to be concussed.”

-“But you need to talk into that thing?”
+“Concussed in a way which allows you to talk into that thing?”